Sports in Rochester, New York: Semiprofessional teams in Rochester

 Lacrosse has seen some popularity in Rochester.
 The Rochester Knighthawks play box lacrosse in the National Lacrosse League during winter and spring.
-The current Knighthawks team replaced the former Rochester Knighthawks that played in Rochester from 1995 until 2018.
+The current Knighthawks team replaced the former Rochester Knighthawks that played in Rochester from 1995 until 2019.
 In outdoor lacrosse, the Rochester Rattlers were a charter member of Major League Lacrosse, but the franchise was transferred away after winning the championship in 2008; the Rattlers were then re-established in 2011 before being relocated a final time in 2017.

-The Rochester Razorsharks, in The Basketball League, have dominated competition and already have multiple championships.
+There have been several basketball teams over time including the Rochester Razorsharks who were active from 2008 to 2017 most recently in the Premier Basketball League and the Rochester Kingz from 2023-2025.

-Professional soccer, once a popular sport in Rochester has declined over the years.
-The Rochester Rhinos soccer club played for many years in the A-League, which was the second-highest level American soccer league; the Rhinos even won the U.S. Open Cup against Major League Soccer competition in 1999 and have won league championships in 1998, 2000, 2001, and 2015.
+Professional soccer, once a popular sport in Rochester, has declined over the years.
+The Rochester Rhinos soccer club played for many years in the A-League, which was the second-highest level American soccer league; the Rhinos won the U.S. Open Cup against Major League Soccer competition in 1999 and won league championships in 1998, 2000, 2001, and 2015.
 Despite the success, the popularity of the club declined into dire levels and the club suspended operations in 2018.
-The Rochester Lancers (2010) started up in indoor soccer in 2011 and folded by 2015.
-In 2020, the National Independent Soccer Association approved a team for Rochester and the Flower City Union which took the field in 2022.
+The Rhinos team was rebranded as Rochester New York FC and in 2022 played one season prior to again ceasing operations.
+The Rochester Lancers started in indoor soccer in 2011 and folded by 2015.
+The Lancers were re-launched in 2018 and played in Major Arena Soccer League 2 until the end of the 2024 season.
+In 2020, the National Independent Soccer Association approved a team for Rochester and the Flower City Union took the field in 2022.
+For the 2024 season, they moved play to the National Premier Soccer League.